Data protection and subject access requests

 Make a request

 To complete our form you will need to have an electronic copy of your certified ID and proof of address ready to upload.

 Or complete and return our subject access request form (pdf, 149k) (opens new window) .

-The Data Protection Act 1998 controls the way we store and use your personal records.
+The General Data Protection Regulations controls the way we store and use your personal information.

 Your privacy is important to us and we take great care to protect it.